cgmb/guardonce/README.md

 `once2guard -r "source_directory"`

+If you require a specific style for your guards, there are a number of options to customize guardonce output.
+A [pair of walkthroughs](docs/Walkthrough.md) illustrating round-trip conversions of two real-world projects can be found in the docs.

 ## How to Install:
 Whether you use Python 2 or Python 3, these tools can be installed with `python -m pip install guardonce`.